Bernie Sanders Has Refused To Endorse His Son’s Congressional Campaign

 — The Boston Globe (@BostonGlobe) June 7, 2018

-New Hampshire state representative Rep. Tim Smith told The Boston Globe that he hasn’t met anyone “in the New Hampshire Bernie community who is excited about Levi running.”
+New Hampshire state representative Rep. Tim Smith told the Boston Globe that he hasn’t met anyone “in the New Hampshire Bernie community who is excited about Levi running.”

 The senator from Vermont might be eyeing another run for president in 2020 and may not want to carry the baggage of his son’s campaign if he fails, Vox surmises.